samyak-max/Globetrotter/README.md

 - Spring Cloud Netflix Eureka
 - Spring Cloud OpenFeign

-# Forntend:
+# Frontend:
 Globetrotter is a web application built with React, TypeScript, and Vite.
 It allows users to play a game where they guess cities based on clues and challenge their friends.
-It is hosted on render.
+It is hosted on **render**.

 ### **Installation**
 To install the project dependencies, run: